"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Discussion

 \subsection{PMCR Framework and drawing attention to PM vs. CR needs}

 The chronological and PMCR framework based analysis revealed that needs of targets of harassment were not limited to a single stage in a targets’ harassment trajectory, as participants referenced several PMCR needs that spanned across the chronological life cycle of an online harassment attack.
-Viewing from the perspective of PMCR - we now have a theoretical framework that can be used to understand and classify user needs based on the complex trajectories of harassment as opposed to a simplistic chronological trajectory of before, during and after harassment.
-We believe that this is a contribution and should enable designers to dig deeper and explore the design space for P, M, C, R, and at the intersections of these needs as well.
+Viewing from the perspective of PMCR \cite{jigsawmedium} - we have shown the value of applying this existing framework that can be used to understand and classify user needs based on the complex trajectories of harassment as opposed to a simplistic chronological trajectory of before, during and after harassment.
+We believe that this is a contribution, providing an example for designers of applying the PMCR framework to dig deeper and explore the design space for P, M, C, R, and at the intersections of these needs as well.
 In this paper we focused on the intersection of CR.
 Hence much more needs to be done still.

 Currently, there is a heavy focus on fulfilling targets’ PMCR needs through scaling content moderation using automated techniques.
 Our literature review shows that many technical solutions are centered around scaling automated content moderation efforts that are implemented at the platform level \cite{jhaver2018online, mathew2019thou, scheuerman2018safe}.
 Platforms have employed content moderation strategies that are geared towards prevention and monitoring needs, by preventing the most toxic forms of content from being published online and surveilling potential threats by using automated detection techniques.
 While there have been great advances in automated detection strategies, executing text-based machine learning and natural language processing techniques at scale has limitations due to challenges accessing and creating robust training datasets that capture nuances in context, tone, and cultures \cite{scheuerman2018safe, jhaver2018online}.
 Since targets’ crisis and recovery needs are mainly addressed through reporting mechanisms, like when a target or user reports a post as inappropriate, an immense burden is shifted onto targets across all the stages of harassment.
 The presented prototype, albeit provides a streamlined process, still lays burden of management of harassment on the targets.
 This is the first step in the wide design space and we point to a new research direction where we should consider focusing on automated help during crisis and recovery, and not just prevention or monitoring stages of harassment.
 This research direction needs to explore privacy concerns across PMCR, and how well current AI tools may really perform ?
 Similarly, policy makers now have an opportunity to decide if the onus of this emotional and physical labor should fall upon the targets during CR or the platforms during PM.